Not-Dhanraj/portfolio-template/README.md

 #### A Portfolio Starter to create your own beautiful portfolio site powered by Spheron.

-This beautiful portfolio starter kit which contains all the required tools to make you look awesome is forked from [AnishDe12020/portfolio](https://github.com/AnishDe12020/portfolio) which is created by Anish De – [anishde.dev](https://anishde.dev).
+This beautiful portfolio starter kit which contains all the required tools to make you look awesome is forked from [AnishDe12020/portfolio](https://github.com/AnishDe12020/portfolio) which is created by Dhanraj Priyadarshi – [anishde.dev](https://anishde.dev).
 Bit shoutout to him!!!

 Just click on Use this template button, add the content, deploy on Spheron to make it immutable.
 And that's it!